-Over the next years an innovative financing mechanism for forecast-based actions will be established within the RCRC Movement.
+Over the next three years a global financing mechanism for forecast-based actions will be established.
 In the framework of the humanitarian landscape, this FbF fund will be an important addition to the existing emergency relief funds that release funding after disasters occur.
-It will automatically allocate funding for approved EAPs (Early Action Protocols) submitted by National RCRC Societies once forecast thresholds are reached.
-It will contribute to expanding the scale of FbF through the continued acceptance of new EAPs, contingent on their quality and based on transparent eligibility criteria.
-The National Red Cross Red Crescent Societies in the respective high risk pilot countries are supported with technical assistance, equipment and capacity building by GRC, RCCC and IFRC to independently develop, implement and assess EAPs and access the fund.
+It will automatically allocate funding for approved SOPs submitted by national and international humanitarian organizations once forecast thresholds are reached.
+It will contribute to expanding the scale of FbF through the continued acceptance of new SOPs, contingent on their quality and based on transparent eligibility criteria.
+The National Red Cross Red Crescent Societies in the respective high risk pilot countries are supported with technical assistance, equipment and capacity building by GRC, RCCC and IFRC to independently develop, implement and assess SOPs and access the fund.

-Ultimately, Forecast-based Financing EAPs can be coordinated, and responsibilities can be shared, among national government entities responsible for disaster risk reduction and financing.
-Through coordinated dialogue, the goal of this process are evidence based EAPs, backed by a group of national stakeholders who are committed to fulfill their specific roles and responsibilities for forecast-based actions, and have the requisite organizational funding to do so.
+Ultimately, Forecast-based Financing SOPs can be coordinated, and responsibilities can be shared, among national government entities responsible for disaster risk management and financing.
+Through coordinated dialogue, the goal of this process are evidence based SOPs, backed by a group of national stakeholders who are committed to fulfill their specific roles and responsibilities for forecast-based actions, and have the requisite organizational funding to do so.